Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 "You're welcome, I think."
 He laughed.
 "Heard you met my dad, Colwyn.
 You should stay away from him.
 He's bad news."

-She glared, confused.
+Confused, she glared.
 "Bad and new?"

 "Name's Corwin."
 He reached out his hand.
 "In the forest, you punched me, instead of trying to kill me.
 Why?"